HBoyd255/CapsLockRemap/README.md

   - By default, opens the tab in a new window.
   - If Alt is pressed, opens it as a new tab.
   - If Ctrl is pressed, opens it in Chrome.
+- Caps + T => Opens Powershell.exe
+  - If Ctrl is pressed, opens Wsl.exe
+  - integrates with explorer.exe and vscode

 ### Navigation